README

 - The developers of Chasten use Poetry for packaging and dependency management.

-Once Python and Poetry is installed, please go to the Chasten repository on github and install the tool using the git clone
+Once Python and Poetry is installed, please go to the Chasten repository on github and install the tool using the git clone command in your terminal.
+Then navigate to the Chasten directory and run the command poetry install to install all the dependencies.

 ๐ Docker